Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/07-Channelizer-Using-Vitis-Libraries/README.md

 ### Hardware

-You can nuild the channelizer design for the VEK280 board using the Makefile as follows:
+You can build the channelizer design for the VEK280 board using the Makefile as follows:

 ```
 [shell]% cd <path-to-design>